ropensci/roweb3/content/blog/2025-04-28-news-april-2025/index.md

 ### Dump all package information into one file for LLMs

-With the [rdocdump](https://www.ekotov.pro/rdocdump/) package by Egor Kotov, you can obtain a single file containing the source code, documentation and vignettes of an R package.
+With the [rdocdump](https://www.ekotov.pro/rdocdump/) package by Egor Kotov, you can generate a single file containing the source code, documentation and vignettes of an R package.
 You can then use the file for ingestion into a Large Language Model (LLM).

 ### plumber2

-If you use the plumber package to publish your code as an API, you'll be interested in its successor, the [plumber2](https://posit-dev.github.io/plumber2/) package by Thomas Lin Pedersen.
+If you use the plumber package to publish your code as an API, you'll be interested in its successor, [plumber2](https://posit-dev.github.io/plumber2/) by Thomas Lin Pedersen.

 ### Use a nested folder structure for your package

-If you dream of using nested folders for storing the R code of an package, you can try out the experimental [dir](https://github.com/cynkra/dir) package by Antoine Fabri.
+If you dream of using nested folders for storing the R code of an package, try out the experimental [dir](https://github.com/cynkra/dir) package by Antoine Fabri.

 ### Minimal type guessing

-Did you know about [minty](https://gesistsa.github.io/minty/), an R package by Chung-hong Chan that shares the the type inferencing and parsing tools used by the readr package prior to 2021?
+Did you know about [minty](https://gesistsa.github.io/minty/), an R package by Chung-hong Chan that shares the type inferencing and parsing tools used by the original readr package prior to 2021?
 It can be handy for your parsing needs.

 ### Visualising R Package Risk Assessments using Litmus